floweredscarf/su25/projects/proj3/checkoff.md

 They will then grade each requirement of the game.
 Each requirement can either be evaluated as full points, half points, or zero points.

-### Basic World Functionality (50 points total)
+### Basic World Functionality (15 points total)

 The TA will run your project and will check for the following features:

-- The world has a main menu screen with a New World, Load, and Quit option (2 points)
+- The world has a main menu screen with a New World, Load, and Quit option (0.5 points)
-- The TA will hit "n" or "N" (they may do either) and check that the world prompts for a seed (2 points)
+- The TA will hit "n" or "N" (they may do either) and check that the world prompts for a seed (0.5 points)
 - The TA should type in a few random numbers and hit "s" or "S" (they may do either) which should immediately start the world.
 The TA should also be able to see the numbers you are typing on the screen.
-(3 points)
+(1 point)

 At this point, the program should be running and there should be a visible world.

-- World has visually distinct walls and floors (4 points)
+- World has visually distinct walls and floors (0.5 points)
-- World has at least two hallways which are 1 tile wide (1 point)
+- World has at least two hallways which are 1 tile wide (0.5 point)
 - World has at least 1 hallway containing a turn in it.
 If current world doesn't, ask students to generate a world that has a turning hallway.
-(3 points)
+(1 points)
-- World has some number of rooms that are connected via hallways (7 points)
+- World has some number of rooms that are connected via hallways (2 points)

 The TA will now try the basic commands that should be available during gameplay.

-- TA should hit the W, A, S, and D keys randomly and check the player movement is consistent with the key pressed (4 points)
+- TA should hit the W, A, S, and D keys randomly and check the player movement is consistent with the key pressed (2 points)
-- TA should hover over 3 different tiles and make sure their names show up somewhere on screen and that the names make sense (4 points)
+- TA should hover over 3 different tiles and make sure their names show up somewhere on screen and that the names make sense (2 points)
-- TA should verify that the HUD does not flicker (3 points)
+- TA should verify that the HUD does not flicker (0.25 points)
-- TA should move into a wall and make sure the player stops at the wall instead of moving into it (1 points)
+- TA should move into a wall and make sure the player stops at the wall instead of moving into it (0.25 points)
 - TA should type ":q" or ":Q" (they may do either) in "world mode" which should quit the world and close the program.
-TA should remember the world layout at this point (3 points)
+TA should remember the world layout at this point. "q" or "Q" alone should not quit the game.
+(1 points)

 The program is now closed, and we will test the load feature.

 The TA will run the world again after it has been closed and the main menu should appear again.

-- TA should hit "l" or "L" and the world should immediately start (3 points)
+- TA should hit "l" or "L" and the world should immediately start (0.5 points)
-- TA should check that the world layout is exactly as it was before closing the world (3 points)
+- TA should check that the world layout is exactly as it was before closing the world (2 points)
-- TA will run through the basic commands again (listed above) to make sure the world still works (3 points)
+- TA will run through the basic commands again (listed above) to make sure the world still works (0.5 points)
-- TA will quit and load again and make sure that the basic commands work (3 points).
+- TA will quit and load again and make sure that the basic commands work (0.5 points).
-- TA will check that "q" or "Q" alone in "world mode" does not quit the game (1 points).

-### Randomness (20 points total)
+### Randomness (8 points total)

 - The TA should close the world again and will begin testing to see if worlds are randomly generated.
 - The student pair should've explained to the TA where they are making use of randomness and make mention of any pieces of their world which is consistent across all seeds